Skip to main content

 Kerbal Space Program Game Cover

-Kerbal Space Program is a single player open world strategy game with a science fiction theme.
-It was developed by Squad and was released on January 16, 2018.
-It received positive reviews from critics and overwhelmingly positive reviews from players.
+Kerbal Space Program is a single player open world simulation game with comedy and science fiction themes.
+It was developed by Squad and was released on April 27, 2015.
+It received mostly positive reviews from critics and overwhelmingly positive reviews from players.

 Skip User Reviews